How to Read a Chart

 L - Lowest Price

-These price points are represented using a formation which looks like a candle, the distance between the opening price and closing price is represented by what is referred to as the body, this part resembles the wax part of a candlestick.
-High price is represented by a poking line protruding upward, this line resembles the wick of a candle, the low price is represented by a poking line protruding downward and it also resembles a candlestick wick facing down.
+These price points are represented using a formation which looks like a candle, the distance between opening price and closing price is represented by what is referred to as the body, this part resembles the wax part of a candlestick.
+High price is represented by a poking line protruding up-ward, this line resembles the wick of a candle, the low price is represented by a poking line protruding downwards & it also resembles a candlestick wick facing down.

-A trader can also add a forex indicator on the forex chart so that they can interpret the chart market using these indicators.
-Traders will need to place indicators on the forex so that they can get additional information about a forex trend & therefore be in a better position to make a more informed trading decision.
-These technical indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up or down.
+One can also add a indicator on the chart so that they can interpret the trading chart market using these indicators.
+Traders will need to set indicators on the so that they can get additional information about a trend & therefore be in a better position to make a more informed decision.
+These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up or down.

-A trader can use indicators such as the moving averages and Bollinger to determine the trend.
-Traders can also use other indicators such as the RSI and stochastic oscillators to determine when to open trades.
+One can use indicators such as the moving averages and Bollinger to determine the trend.
+Traders also can use other indicators such as the RSI and stochastic oscillators to determine when to open trades.

-To learn how to draw a forex trend line & how to trade using technical analysis a trader can learn about the trend line lesson under the learn forex lessons section of this website, for indicators a trader can learn about forex indicators & their technical analysis on the forex indicators section of this site.
+To learn how to draw a trend line & how to trade using analysis a trader can learn about the trend line lesson under the learn lessons section of this web site, for indicators a trader can learn about indicators and their technical analysis on the indicators section of this site.